danabo/zhat/_posts/2020-06-09-primer-shannon-information.md

 layout: post
 title: "Primer to Shannon's Information Theory"
 date:   2020-06-09
-categories: primer
+categories: post
 ---

 Shannon's theory of information is usually just called *information theory*, but is it deserving of that title?
 Does Shannon's theory completely capture every possible meaning of the word *information*?
 In the grand quests to creating AI and understanding the rules of the universe (i.e. grand unified theory) information may be key.
 Intelligent agents search for information and manipulate it.
 Particle interactions in physics may be viewed as information transfer.
 The physics of information may be key to interpreting quantum mechanics and resolving the measurement problem.

-If you endeavour to answer these hard questions, it is prudent to understand existing so-called theories of information so you can evaluate whether they are powerful enough and to take inspiration from them.
+If you endeavor to answer these hard questions, it is prudent to understand existing so-called theories of information so you can evaluate whether they are powerful enough and to take inspiration from them.

 Shannon's information theory is a hard nut to crack.
 Hopefully this primer gets you far enough along to be able to read a textbook like *Elements of Information Theory*.
 At the end I start to explore the question of whether Shannon's theory is a complete theory of information, and where it might be lacking.